-Super Lawyers is pleased to announce its Board of Advisors, composed of attorneys who embody excellence in practice.
-The board, which will provide counsel, feedback and editorial ideas, includes lawyers from across the country and of varied firm sizes, who have consistently appeared at the top of the Super Lawyers lists.
+The Super Lawyers Board of Advisors is composed of attorneys who embody excellence in practice.
+The board, which provides counsel, feedback and editorial ideas, includes lawyers from across the country and of varied firm sizes, who have consistently appeared at the top of the Super Lawyers lists.

 Michael Ciresi, one of the country’s top trial lawyers, began his legal career with Robins, Kaplan, Miller & Ciresi L.L.P. in 1970, when he was hired as a clerk.
 In the years following, Mr. Ciresi moved up through the firm’s ranks.
 He is a named partner, served as a member of the firm’s Executive Board for 25 years, and was elected Chairman from 1995 through 2008, when he stepped down.